-Teresa Gorman is the Senior Program Associate for Local News in the Public Square Program at Democracy Fund, an independent foundation working to ensure that our political system is able to withstand new challenges and deliver on its promise to the American people.
+Teresa Gorman is a Senior Program Associate at Democracy Fund, an independent foundation working to ensure that our political system is able to withstand new challenges and deliver on its promise to the American people.
 The Public Square Program works to ensure all people have access to the news and information they need to engage in civic life, and use their voices without fear of being harassed, silenced, or ignored.
 This includes the foundation’s efforts to support trustworthy local news and investigative reporting, more equitable newsrooms, press freedom, community engagement, and digital spaces that advance democracy, not hate.

 Teresa runs the Public Square’s local ecosystem news funding portfolio, including support of local news ecosystems in North Carolina, New Jersey, Chicago, New Mexico, and Colorado, and grantees such as the Colorado Media Project, News Revenue Hub, Center for Cooperative Media, NewsMatch, and Chicago’s City Bureau.
 She also co-edits the Local Fix, a weekly newsletter full of big ideas for local newsrooms.
 Subscribe at https://tinyletter.com/localfix.